rameauv/spotify-clone-frontend-ionic-react/README.md

 a `.env` file can be used to setup environment variables. a example file `.env.exemple` is present at the root of the repo.

+## Todo

+- Code comments
+- Documentation
+- More e2e tests
+- Register a new account
+- Being able to create playlists
+- Being able to actulay play tracks
+- Recomendation feed